 4. Private Student Loans

 Private graduate student loans do not come from the federal government.
-They can come from a bank, credit union, or another financial institution and can be used to help finance college or career school.
-The amount you can borrow depends on the costs of your degree, but also depends on personal financial factors (such as your credit score and income).
+This type of loan can come from a bank, credit union, or another financial institution and can be used to help finance your education.
+The amount you can borrow depends on the costs of your degree but also depends on your personal financial factors, such as your credit score and income.

-You may have gotten advice that suggested exhausting all of your federal grant and loan options before you consider private loans because interest rates are usually higher compared to federal student loans.
-Additionally, private student loans don’t qualify for the same borrower protections as federal student loans, like income-driven repayment plans or deferment options.
+You may have gotten advice that suggested exhausting all of your federal grant and loan options before considering private loans because interest rates are usually higher compared to federal student loans.
+Additionally, private student loans don’t qualify for the same borrower protections as federal student loans, such as income-driven repayment plans or deferment options.
 However, private student loans can be an option to consider if you need additional funding to cover your pharmacy school expenses.

 5. PSLF Programs

 The Public Service Loan Forgiveness (PSLF) Program is a federal student loan forgiveness program.
 More specifically, you may qualify to have the remaining balance on your Direct Loans forgiven after you have made 120 qualifying monthly payments under a qualifying repayment plan.
-You must work full-time for a qualifying employer in order to qualify and your employer must be a qualifying organization such as a federal, state, local, or tribal government organization or other nonprofit organization.
+You must work full-time for an employer that belongs to a qualifying organization, such as a federal, state, local, or tribal government organization or other nonprofit organization.

 6. Pharmacy Internships

-Pharmacy internships can be instrumental in your budding career as a pharmacist in helping you understand how pharmacies operate, learning the ins and outs of customer service, helping you dive into inventory management, and learning the professional skills necessary to become a pharmacist.
-You may also learn more from pharmacist professionals about leading a pharmacy team and help you bring tangible professional experience back to the classroom.
+Pharmacy internships can be instrumental in your budding career.
+This approach can help you understand how pharmacies operate, learn the ins and outs of customer service, help you dive into inventory management, and learn the professional skills necessary to become a pharmacist.
+You may also learn more from pharmacist professionals about leading a team and gain tangible professional experience to bring back to the classroom.

 You may also want to look into pharmacy fellowships, which provide financial support in an external or internal capacity (in or out of the university environment).
 Assistantships also provide financial support in an academic department through teaching, research, or administrative responsibilities.